abdur-rafi/abdur-rafi/readme.md

 # Assalamu Alaikum

-I am a CSE undergraduate of Bangladesh University of Engineering and Techonology trying to explore various fields of computer science
+I am a CSE graduate of Bangladesh University of Engineering and Techonology trying to explore various fields of computer science

 Here are some of my takes in some fields.